Arkanosis/rssht/docs/index.rst

 If you are using SSH over HTTP and for some reason :code:`hts` is hanging after losing the connection (it happens), kill it, start it again and wait for rssht to restore the tunnel.

 If you are looking for a persistent reverse SSH tunnel, then you probably want it to be restored even if the local host is rebooted.
-The recommended approach is to start rssht using crontab.
+The recommended approach is to start rssht using cron.

 ::